terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_clustertemplate_v1.html.markdown

     cluster.
 Changing this updates the fixed subnet of the existing cluster template.

 * `flavor` - (Optional) The flavor for the nodes of the cluster.
+Can be set via the `OS_MAGNUM_FLAVOR` environment variable.
 Changing this updates the flavor of the existing cluster template.

 * `master_flavor` - (Optional) The flavor for the master nodes.
+Can be set via the `OS_MAGNUM_MASTER_FLAVOR` environment variable.
 Changing this updates the master flavor of the existing cluster template.

 * `floating_ip_enabled` - (Optional) Indicates whether created cluster should
     create floating IP for every node or not.
 Changing this updates the